The Legendary Hero Is Dead!: Manga

 Written and illustrated by Subaruichi, The Legendary Hero Is Dead! was serialized in Shogakukan's Ura Sunday website and MangaOne app from December 16, 2014, to December 14, 2020.
 Twenty tankōbon volumes have been published from May 2015 to March 2021.
 In Southeast Asia, the series is licensed by Shogakukan Asia.

 A spin-off titled Yūsha ga Shinda!
 Kami no Kuni-hen (勇者が死んだ！ 神の国編) began serialization in the MangaOne app on May 9, 2022.
 The first volume was published on March 17, 2023.
-The series is set to end with its second volume, scheduled to release on January 19, 2026.
+The series has ended with its second volume, released on January 19, 2026.